John Quincy Adams

 John Quincy Adams (/ˈkwɪnzi/; (Note: The Quincy family name was pronounced /ˈkwɪnzi/, as in the name of Quincy, Massachusetts (then called Braintree), where Adams was born.
 All of the other Quincy place names are locally /ˈkwɪnsi/.
 Though not accurate, this pronunciation is also commonly used for Adams's middle name.)
 July 11, 1767 – February 23, 1848) was the sixth president of the United States, serving from 1825 to 1829.
-He previously served as the eighth United States secretary of state from 1817 to 1825.
-During his long diplomatic and political career, Adams served as an ambassador and also as a member of the United States Congress representing Massachusetts in both chambers.
+He previously served as the eighth United States secretary of state from 1817 to 1825; minister to Great Britain, Prussia, and Russia; and senator for Massachusetts.
+After his presidency, Adams uniquely returned to Congress as a member of the lower house until his death in 1848.
 He was the eldest son of John Adams, the second president, and First Lady Abigail Adams.
-Initially a Federalist like his father, he won election to the presidency as a member of the Democratic-Republican Party, and later, in the mid-1830s, became affiliated with the Whig Party.
+Among his children were Charles Francis Adams Sr. Initially a Federalist like his father, Adams spent his presidency as a member of the Democratic-Republican Party, and later, in the mid-1830s, became affiliated with the Whig Party.

-Born in Braintree, Massachusetts, Adams spent much of his youth in Europe, where his father served as a diplomat.
+Born in Braintree, Massachusetts, Adams spent much of his youth in Europe, where his father served as a diplomat during the American Revolutionary War.
 After returning to the United States, Adams established a successful legal practice in Boston.
-In 1794, President George Washington appointed Adams as the U.S. ambassador to the Netherlands, and Adams would serve in high-ranking diplomatic posts until 1801, when Thomas Jefferson took office as president.
-Federalist leaders in Massachusetts arranged for Adams's election to the United States Senate in 1802, but Adams broke with the Federalist Party over foreign policy and was denied re-election.
-In 1809, President James Madison, a member of the Democratic-Republican Party, appointed Adams as the U.S. ambassador to Russia.
-Multilingual, Adams held diplomatic posts for the duration of Madison's presidency, and he served as part of the American delegation that negotiated an end to the War of 1812.
+In 1794, President George Washington appointed Adams as the U.S. minister to the Netherlands, while President Adams named him minister to Prussia.
+After he was recalled in 1801 by the new president Thomas Jefferson, Federalist leaders in Massachusetts arranged for Adams's election to the United States Senate in 1802.
+However, Adams broke with the Party over foreign policy and was denied re-election.
+In 1809, President James Madison, a member of Jefferson's Democratic-Republican Party, appointed Adams as the U.S. minister to Russia, and then to Great Britain, where he led negotiations for the Treaty of Ghent, that ended the War of 1812, and began talks for the Rush–Bagot Treaty that settled lingering claims.
 In 1817, President James Monroe selected Adams as his secretary of state.
-In that role, Adams negotiated the Adams–Onís Treaty in 1819, which transferred Florida to the United States, delineated the Sabine–Red–Arkansas–42nd parallel boundary, and formalized the U.S. renunciation of claims to Texas.
+In that role, Adams negotiated the Adams–Onís Treaty in 1819, which transferred Spanish Florida to the United States.
 He also helped formulate the Monroe Doctrine, which became a key tenet of U.S. foreign policy.
-In 1818, Adams was elected a member of the American Philosophical Society in Philadelphia.